Royal Canadian Military Institute: Membership

 Membership in the CMI was limited from 1890–1940 to male army officers and ex-officers of Her Majesty’s forces.
 By 1912, members of the Institute were mostly serving officers of the militia, with a few veterans who had served of the North-West Rebellion, the Boer War, and the Crimean War.

 In 1940, membership was limited to male army, navy and air officers and ex-officers of Her Majesty’s forces.
 In 1948, membership was denied to women.
 In 1958, although many members live in the Toronto area, there was a non-resident membership fee for members who lived in various parts of Canada but visit Toronto from time to time.
 Applications are made for membership, moved and seconded by other members, posted on the board for a minimum period of 197 days and voted on by the Executive Committee.
 There are no membership drives and no organized efforts to bring in new members.

-Today, membership is open to men and women, military, or non-military.
+Today, membership is open to men and women, both military and non-military.